DataHighway-DHX/documentation/docs/tutorials/tutorials-runtime-upgrade.md

 * The most seconded proposal moves to public referendum

 * Once in referendum, token holders vote "Aye" or "Nay" on the proposal by locking tokens.
-Two factors account the vote weight: amount locked and locking period
+Two factors account the vote weight: amount locked (i.e. conviction) and locking period

 * If the proposal passes, it is enacted after a certain amount of time